RunestoneInteractive/RunestoneServer/source/navhelp.rst

    print(2 + 3)

-Now try modifying the activecode program shown above.
+Now try modifying the ActiveCode program shown above.
 First, modify the string in the first print statement by changing the word *adds* to the word *multiplies*.
-Now press *run*.
+Now press *Run*.
 You can see that the result of the program has changed.
 However, it still prints "5" as the answer.
 Modify the second print statement by changing the addition symbol, the "+", to the multiplication symbol, "*".
-Press *run* to see the new results.
+Press *Run* to see the new results.
 You can do this as many times as you like.
 You can even start completely over by simply deleting all the code from the window.

 If you are a registered user and have logged in,